Natural Options to Reverse Parkinsons Symptoms

 Olympia Washington

-Sleep Disorder with Parkinson’s
+Sleep Disorder

 I have been dealing with Parkinson’s for 2 years.
 Last December right after Christmas I took a nap at the kitchen table and my family could not wake me up.
 They said I slept for 15 minutes.
 They called EMT.
-This has been going on at least once a month or twice sometimes.
+This sleep disorder has been going on at least once a month or twice sometimes.

 I was admitted in the hospital twice but no one cannot find the cause.
 Please help.
 My wife is losing her mind.